 The whole of Italy has been faced with an unprecedented situation: the Covid-19 health emergency has changed our lives, putting us all to the test.
 In the face of this challenge, we have joined forces and made our skills available to respond hand in hand with the rest of the country.

-Covid-19, our commitment in Italy and abroad
+Covid-19: our commitment, in Italy and worldwide

 Eni's know-how at Italy’s service

 We have provided immediate support, drawing on the experience we gained in past pandemics, such as SARS-CoV-1 and Ebola.
 We have mobilised significant resources in economic terms, and in terms of human and technological capital, to support our country, our people and the communities where Eni operates.
 We have put in place an extensive series of medical and social activities, launching important initiatives to support local health structures in the places where we operate.